-Most colleges in the United States have a foreign language requirement, meaning that you will need to take a certain amount of the same foreign language in high school to be accepted into college.
+To begin, most colleges in the United States have a foreign language requirement.
+Which means that you will need to take a certain amount of the same foreign language in high school to be accepted into college.
 Some schools have the option to complete the requirement while attending their college, but for many, not having the requirement already completed could be a mark against you in the application process.
-You can check the application requirements for schools on your list by searching on their websites.
+You can also check the application requirements for schools on your list by searching on their websites.

 As with every part of your college application, though, showing your commitment to learning a foreign language and going beyond the minimum high school foreign language requirements can help your application stand out in the crowd.
 To that end, we have pulled together some ways that you can work on your foreign language skills outside of the classroom.

-Duolingo is a popular free language service that can be used across your phone, computer, and tablet.
+First, duolingo is a popular free language service that you can use across your phone, computer, and tablet.
 It provides short lessons grouped by category and is voiced by native speakers to boost fluency and understanding.
-Duolingo provides English-based instruction in 33 different languages, including fictional ones like Klingon.
+Duolingo also provides English-based instruction in 33 different languages, including fictional ones like Klingon.

 Language Bird: https://www.languagebird.com/

-Language Bird is a service that provides one-on-one instruction with a language tutor.
-These lessons are done over Skype and can be scheduled at your convenience.
+Next up, language Bird is a service that provides one-on-one instruction with a language tutor.
+You complete the lessons over Skype and you can schedule them at your convenience.
 They offer courses for credit as well as test prep and conversational courses.
-Language Bird provides English-based instruction in 11 different languages, including American Sign Language.
+In addition, Language Bird provides English-based instruction in 11 different languages, including American Sign Language.